iPhone: models 5S and later are supported. USR ID Token is optimized for iPhone 6 and later running iOS 10.3.3 or later.

 What does Manual Lock/Unlock do?

 When this setting is enabled, you may lock your computer by tapping the “ID” button on the mobile app home screen as long as you are within Bluetooth range.
 The computer will not unlock until you press the “ID” button again to manually unlock the computer.

 When this setting is enabled you may lock or unlock the computer anytime from anywhere in the world with your mobile phone as long as both your phone and your remote computer have internet connections and the USR ID apps are running on both.
 Remote lock/unlock works the same as the Manual Lock feature described above, by tapping the “ID” button on the mobile app home screen.

 What is the Re-authentication Interval?

-The re-authentication interval is the amount of time that elapses before the user must authenticate his identity to the Token mobile app using his password or biometric (fingerprint).
+The re-authentication interval is the amount of time that elapses before the user must authenticate his identity to the Token mobile app using his password or biometric (fingerprint or facial recognition).
 The interval is user-defined in the Settings menu from every 2 minutes to once every 24 hours.
 You may also set this to Never (not recommended for most users).

 What is the Session Refresh Interval?

 The Session Refresh Interval is the amount of time that elapses before generation and transmission of a new PRC.
 The interval is user-defined and can be adjusted in Settings from 15 seconds to 3 minutes.